Continuing Legal Education

 Open to all—you need not be a lawyer to attend.

-The Alan Papernick Educational Institute Endowment Fund presents a 6-Part Series taught by Gefsky Community Scholar Rabbi Dr. Danny Schiff.
+The Alan Papernick Educational Institute Endowment Fund presents a 6-part series taught by Gefsky Community Scholar Rabbi Dr. Danny Schiff.

-Cost with credit: $195 series/$35 each individual class
+Cost with credit: $225 series/$45 each individual class

-Cost without credit: $165 series/$30 each individual class
+Cost without credit: $200 series/$40 each individual class

 Earn 2 ethics credits per class!

-CLE: Usury: Paying Interest on Loans in Jewish Law
+CLE: Democracy in Jewish Law

 Full inclusion is a core value of Jewish Pittsburgh.
 The Jewish Federation welcomes invitees of all abilities, backgrounds, races, religious affiliations, sexual orientations and gender identities.
 Please discuss accessibility accommodations with the contact person for this event.